buddh4/lyvely/packages/applications/docs/docs/dev/framework/policies.md

 Policies are globally accessible and can be integrated into your services or used in conjunction with controller guards.

-It's worth noting that Policies are mainly employed in the backend.
+It's worth noting that policies are mainly employed in the backend.
 If there's a need to access certain policies in the frontend, your module should provide access either through API endpoints or by injecting policies into the app configuration.